mgohashi/mgohashi.github.io/_posts/2020-04-18-setup-a-cloud-native-quarkus-app-in-knative.md

 {: .notice}

-Let's change a little bit the resouce to return a list of objects of `Product`.
+Let's change a little bit the JAX-RS endpoint to return a list of objects of `Product`.

 ```java
 package io.mohashi.sample.resource;